 \section{Floer theory preliminaries}

 This section sets up a version of Floer cohomology on Liouville manifolds, using Hamiltonians with quadratic growth.
-Fundamentally we follow \cite{ganatra13} but modify the construction by adding ``unperturbed shells'', in order to reduce analytic aspects to their most elementary part; the downside being that the choices of Hamiltonians, and of almost complex structures, must be monitored carefully (see in particular Section \ref{subsubsec:operations}).
+This allows us to work with a single Hamiltonian (as opposed to a sequence of Hamiltonians with linear growth and increasing slopes).
+For Floer-theoretic operations with more than one input, the Hamiltonian at the output end cannot be equal to that at the inputs, but one can arrange that the Floer complexes are still the same, by applying a rescaling trick to the Liouville manifold as in \cite{abouzaid10}.
+On a more technical level, we follow \cite{ganatra13} but modify the construction by adding ``unperturbed shells'', in order to reduce analytic aspects to their most elementary part; the downside being that the choices of Hamiltonians, and of almost complex structures, must be monitored carefully (see in particular Section \ref{subsubsec:operations}).
 Because of those changes, it has seemed appropriate to give a reasonably self-contained presentation.
 We will be considering only Riemann surfaces of genus zero, with one negative end; this restriction is not strictly necessary for developing the theory, but it does cover all cases relevant to us.